GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 ![](images/image12.png)

 ### ① The FHIR task object
 The message consists of a FHIR Task resource.
-This resource is part of the FHIR STU3 standard and documented [here](https://www.hl7.org/fhir/STU3/task.html).
-Please note that the STU3 MUST be used, not the latest version.
+This resource is part of the FHIR standard and documented [here](https://www.hl7.org/fhir/R4/task.html).
+Please note that the FHIR version MUST be provided when not using the latest stable version.

 #### Identifiers and references
 By the FHIR standard, each object has a type (resourceType) and identifier (id).
 When an object is serialized, the id and type are required fields, the diagram below shows an example: